Curated by Felt Zine & Maysles Cinema

 For the month of August, we are partnering with Peephole Cinema and Felt Zine to create a Peephole Cinema in Maysles’ store front as part of The Big Crossover @URL section of our ongoing series The American Experiment.
-Short video works from Felt Zine will be looping in our storefront 24/7 with an opening night party on August 1st with filmmakers and Felt Zine Creative Director Devon Moore present for a Q&A.
+Short video works from Felt Zine will be looping in our storefront 24/7.

 FELT is an experimental internet art platform and artist collective.
 Its IRL and URL experiences examine digital activism, hip hop culture, race, gender, and class.
 Since the start of FELT in 2011, the collective has grown their small group of like-minded creatives to become an international movement that travels between the Americas, Asia, Europe, and Africa.
 The ethos and work of FELT, including the artists represented in this installation, are an exceptional contribution to the expanding realms of experimental film and video work in the current Internet Era.
 The works in this installation explore the process of translating personal representation, identity and environment into online contexts.
 It also allows for consideration of the mediation process between artist and audience created by digital and physical spaces.

 Photo Scan & Co Direction by Lasse Kusk

 Dress by Keisuke Dayoshi

 Model: Kaori Udagawa

 Produced by FeltZine